-The Red-throated Loon makes its diet primarily of marine fish, usually caught along the coast or in tidal estuaries.
-In winter it is almost always seen on the ocean, and good looks can often be had in harsher weather when it tends to move closer to shore and forage in shallow water.
+The Red-throated makes its diet primarily of marine fish usually caught along the coast or in tidal estuaries.
+In winter they are almost always seen in the ocean and good looks can often be had in harsher weather when these loons tend to move closer to shore and forage in shallow water.

 The world population of Red-throated Loons may be estimated at around 100,000 individuals (Barr, et al).
 The western Alaskan population has dropped by about 50% between 1977 and 1993 (Alderfer, Barr et al).
 The cause of the decline is not known, but we have some theories.
 The Pacific Loon population is larger than that of the Red-throated and the two species compete for space in breeding areas.
 Oil spills are a threat to Red-throated Loons and large numbers worldwide are caught in fishing nets.
 Acidification in ponds is another possible cause of decline.